-However…there IS often good reason for the “I’ll be there in 10 minutes” text resulting in a semi drop by visit.
-So this may be the down side to cell phones, we may have lost the no notice visit, but where visits used to be more planned, now the idea that you’re already out and about so you might as well stop on your way home visit exists.
+However…there IS often a good reason for the “I’ll be there in 10 minutes” text resulting in a semi drop by visit.
+So this may be the downside to cell phones, we may have lost the no-notice visit, but where visits used to be more planned, now the idea that you’re already out and about so you might as well stop on your way home visit exists.
 The good part about that is that it usually gives you at least 10 minutes to pull yourself and/or your house together really quickly.
-The bad news is that 10 minutes is very little time.

-Keep in mid that sometimes, these visits are from your loved ones.
-Your near and dear, they’re seen it all, there is no need to tidy for them type people.
+Keep in mind that sometimes, these visits are from your loved ones.
+Your near and dear, they’ve seen it all, there is no need to tidy for them type people.
 Those are not the people who you are going to sprint for.
 Not because you don’t love them, but because really, they don’t care.
 You would in turn, not care if they did not tidy up for you, so no worries.
 Maybe brush your teeth if you know they’ll be near your face otherwise, meh.
-What I’m talking about is the stuff you do when your colleague is coming by with some papers to sign, or your kids new friends mom is dropping by with a favorite toy that was left in their car.
-Perhaps your in laws are in the area and want to say hi.
+What I’m talking about is the stuff you do when your colleague is coming by with some papers to sign, or your kid’s new friend’s mom is dropping by with a favorite toy that was left in their car.
+Perhaps your in-laws are in the area and want to say hi.
 In my case, it’s usually a client who is coming to the studio to shop for jewelry, so some level of decorum is expected.

-I’ll start with the 10 minute deadline, and then move onto a few things to add on if you have extra minutes or if they’re late or something.
-Ideally you have a home where most of the things on this list are always done, but we have all have those days when they are not.
-If you have one things that has to be done, be thankful that you instead have a spare moment to brush your hair or change out of your jammies and into a pair of jeans.
-Or put put on a bra or something.
+I’ll start with the 10-minute deadline, and then move onto a few things to add on if you have extra minutes or if they’re late or something.
+Ideally, you have a home where most of the things on this list are always done, but we have all have those days when they are not.
+If you have one thing that has to be done, be thankful that you instead have a spare moment to brush your hair or change out of your jammies and into a pair of jeans.
+Or put on a bra or something.
 Hmmm, I might do a post on that too.
 Until then, let’s get you ready for that semi drop by!

 1. Close doors of any room you just can’t even deal with.